guyslook/mg/src/pages/training-and-workshops.md

       ## Security Safe Training

-      There's nothing worse than being hacked, it happens to the best of us, let's get you backed up and secure.
+      There's nothing worse than being hacked, it happens to the best of us, so let's get you backed up and secure.
 Then if anything goes wrong, we can get you back up and running in no time.
     type: text